mlm-games/.github/README.md

 Might also start having mental health issues if it goes on as it is going on?

+Decided to slow down significantly, but maybe take a break first?

 ## Snake stats

 <p align="center">